By Terry Trucco

 Surroundings: A superb Midtown location, equidistant between Times Square and the Theater District, and Grand Central Terminal.
 The New York Public Library and Bryant Park (ice skating in the winter, outdoor movies in the summer, a merry-go-round year round) are across the street.
 Fifth Avenue shops, the Museum of Modern Art, Rockefeller Center, the Empire State Building, the Morgan Library & Museum and several multiplex movie theaters are a walk – or cab ride — away.
 Bus stops and subway stations are even closer.

 The radiator company eventually became American Standard, reflected in the building’s name change.
-This National Historic Landmark was sold to the hotel’s developers in 1998, and the Bryant Park opened in 2001.
+On the National Register of Historic Places site 1980, the was sold to the hotel’s developers in 1998.
+With a renovation designed by British architect David Chipperfield, the Bryant Park Hotel opened in 2001.

 Keep in mind: For a high-end hotel, there’s not much public space that isn’t a restaurant or bar.